Study in Malaysia

 Asia Exchange students can choose 2-6 courses per semester (max. total ~30 ECTS).
 All the courses are included in the official curriculum of the university.

-Courses offered in English to study abroad students on Bachelor's level are listed below.
-Check that the course is organized in the semester that you wish to study at UPM.
+The available courses for study abroad students are listed below; they are all Bachelor's level courses taught in English.
+Check that the course is organized during the semester you wish to partake in.

 Courses available (Bachelor)

 For more information, please visit the faculties' own homepages.
-If you can't find the course info you need, please contact us by email.
+If you can't find the course information you need, please contact us by email.

 Please select your courses carefully.
 Your application will be evaluated by the faculty of your choice.
 This process takes about a month.